Inside the New Science of Climbing

 Chris Case 55:52

 I think that that speaks to the fact that he wasn’t going as low as us.
 So he was able to maintain a higher cadence given his gears which he wasn’t writing anything special, you know, in terms of race gears, but we probably should have if we want it to be at our at our best on a climb like Magnolia.
-So it speaks to the fact that if you really want to be a good climber, you should, there might be a point where your ego should be set aside, and you get the gearing and the compact crank set or the the combination of gears from back that works for you, your terrain, and your skill set.
+So it speaks to the fact that if you really want to be a good climber, you should, there might be a point where your ego should be set aside, and you get the gearing and the compact crank set or the combination of gears from back that works for you, your terrain, and your skill set.

 Trevor Connor 56:34

 And this so when we did look at the research on climbing, I looked for studies that explored biomechanical differences between climbing and riding on the flats.
 And there were a couple that found differences found differences in muscle firing patterns.
-So initially, it did look like climbing was different, but then when they they factored in cadence, those differences went away.
-So the conclusion of one of these studies was that, yes, we have different different muscle firing patterns climbing, but it’s entirely due to the fact that our cadence drops when we climb.
+So initially, it did look like climbing was different, but then when they factored in cadence, those differences went away.
+So the conclusion of one of these studies was that, yes, we have different muscle firing patterns climbing, but it’s entirely due to the fact that our cadence drops when we climb.
 And the other thing they showed in the study is it’s less efficient.
-So the conclusion of the study was, learn how to keep a higher cadence climbing, if you can, because you’re you’re potentially going to climb better and the more you can actually have your your cadence on a climb look like your cadence on the flats, potentially, the better you’re going to do.
+So the conclusion of the study was, learn how to keep a higher cadence climbing, if you can, because you’re potentially going to climb better and the more you can actually have your cadence on a climb look like your cadence on the flats, potentially, the better you’re going to do.
 And you know, the more efficient muscle firing pattern you’re going to have.
 And that’s exactly what we see with SAP.
 Not with you and I.

 57:39